US home prices jump at fastest pace in more than 15 years | Science-Environment

 US home prices jump at fastest pace in more than 15 years

 The SP CoreLogic Case-Shiller 20-city home price index, released Tuesday, jumped nearly 15 per cent in April from the previous year.
-All 20 cities that make up the index reported higher year-over-year price gains in April than the previous month.
+Phoenix reported the largest price gain in April for the 22nd straight month, according to the Case-Shiller index, with an increase of 22.3 per cent from a year earlier.

 - Country: